This is the multi-page printable view of this section. Click here to print.

 Get a high-level outline of Dolittle and it’s components

-Dolittle is a decentralized, distributed, event-driven microservice platform built to harness the power of events.
+Dolittle is an event-driven microservices platform built to harness the power of events.
 It’s a reliable ecosystem for microservices to thrive so that you can build complex applications with small, focused microservices that are loosely coupled, event driven and highly maintainable.

 Components